tedca77/IME/README.md

 *	Freemarker – for outputting HTML reports
 *	JavaAPI for KML generation.

 IME is simple to run, from a Command Prompt on Windows.
 An "exe" version is available for Windows, and a jar file can be downloaded also.
 Once you have got the hang of the program, parameters can be adjusted by providing a JSON input file.
 You will need to understand the basics of JSON to make use of the advanced features (examples are provided below).
 The program always outputs a correctly formatted JSON file which can be used as input for future runs.

-Source code is available on Github.
+IME is copyright but open source - source code is available on this Github repository.
 The software is currently only tested on Windows.
 # Why is this tool needed?
 1. Most personal photo libraries are disorganised  – this tool helps discover duplicates and organises files by the date the photo was taken.
 2. Many Cloud based photo libraries provide reverse geocoding when a file is uploaded.
 However, you may not want to put all their photos in a single Cloud environment, due to the ongoing cost of storage.
 Many Cloud systems do not update the metadata within photos, so any enhanced metadata created is of no use if the photos are transferred to other storage environments.
 This tool is designed for people with collections on local disk drives or SANs who require similar geocoding facilities but without additional cost.